 Mark Bird, Charissa Martin

-All Council Members will meet on Thursday evenings at 7PM on the following dates:
+Parish Council Members meet on Thursday evenings at 7PM on the following dates:

 CLICK HERE to view a YouTube channel with an extensive collection of Videos of divine services, sermons and events at from the 2nd Street Cathedral